Responsible wood supply

 Biodiversity in forestry today

-Billerud takes measures to protect valuable habitats so that naturally occurring plants and animals can continue to live in the forest landscape.
-For our European wood supply we provide forest management services for Swedish forest owners.
-As part of this work, Billerud carefully follows up its work to protect, preserve and enhance biodiversity in forests.
-Some important actions are listed below:
+Billerud takes measures to protect valuable habitats, enabling naturally occurring plants and animals to continue thriving in the forest landscape.
+For our European wood supply, we provide forest management services for Swedish forest owners.
+As part of this work, Billerud carefully monitors efforts to protect, preserve and enhance biodiversity in forests.
+Some key actions are listed below:

-• Forest grow slowly and are harvested when the trees are about 100 years old.
-After harvesting new forest is always established.
+• Forest grow slowly and are harvested when the trees are around 100 years old.
+After harvesting, new forests are always established.

-• When felling, all the dead trees are left and high stumps are created to protect and resupply dead wood in the forest, which insects, fungi and small animals need in order to survive.
+• During felling, all the dead trees are left in place and high stumps are created to protect and replenish dead wood in the forest – an essential resource for insects, fungi and small animals.

-• Clearing and thinning operations are well-planned so that the trees that remain have more room to grow.
+• Clearing and thinning operations are well-planned to ensure that the remaining trees have more space to grow.

-• To protect the ecology around watercourses and other sensitive biotopes, “buffer zones” are created and retained where necessary as a part of all such operations.
+• To protect the ecosystems around watercourses and other sensitive biotopes, buffer zones are created and preserved where needed as a part of all such operations.

-• Deciduous trees are encouraged, which assists animals and other wildlife, and can also help forests withstand storms better, for example.
+• Deciduous trees are encouraged, supporting wildlife, and helping forests better withstand storms.

 • Individual endangered species are protected.
-Examples that we are working with include the lady's-slipper orchid, nests for northern goshawks and the creeping lady's-tresses.
+Examples include the lady's-slipper orchid, nesting sites for northern goshawks and the creeping lady's-tresses.

 • In FSC®-certified forestry, at least 10% of the productive forest land area is set aside for conservation or social purposes.